Hidden assumptions of integer ratio analyses in bioacoustics and music: Background: How integer ratios are typically measured

 How to investigate the presence of integer ratios in \emph{empirical} temporal sequences is not a trivial problem.
 Any measurement on a biological system produces noisy data.
-In the temporal domain, such noise will make it difficult to detect small-integer ratios \textit{exactly}.
-Hence, we need a methodological framework which allows us to \emph{statistically} assess whether the observed ratios are close to small-integer ratios.
-When we observe a potentially rhythmic display and measure its intervals, we investigate whether there is a preferential distribution of those intervals around small-integer ratios.
+In the temporal domain, such noise will make it challenging to detect small-integer ratios \textit{precisely}.
+Hence, we need a methodological framework that allows us to \emph{statistically} assess whether the observed ratios are concentrated around small-integer ratios.
+The approach presented here starts from an observation of a potentially rhythmic temporal sequence (e.g., the notes in a piece of music or the onset of calls in an animal display; see Figure~\ref{fig:example-bins}).
+To test for rhythmicity in such a sequence, we measure the intervals between events, and investigate whether the ratios between subsequent intervals approximate a small-integer ratio more often than expected.
 This then allows us to determine whether or not those rhythmic patterns are prominent aspects of that temporal sequence.

-Below, we examine the approach by \textcite{roeske_categorical_2020}, which analyses the ratio between adjacent intervals in temporal sequences.
+Below, we examine and generalize the approach by \textcite{roeske_categorical_2020}, which analyses the ratio between adjacent intervals in temporal sequences.
 Limiting the analysis to only adjacent intervals has the practical advantage of ignoring a slow drift in tempo throughout a sequence.
-Moreover, while such analysis may fail to explicitly capture other rhythmic patterns, the presence of small-integer ratios clearly shows non-random relationships between adjacent intervals.
+Moreover, while such analysis may fail to explicitly capture other rhythmic patterns, the presence of small-integer ratios implies non-random relationships between adjacent intervals.
 Measuring ratios between adjacent intervals also captures the local rhythmic structure found in human perception and production \parencite{jacoby_integer_2017}.

-More precisely, given a sequence of temporal intervals $i_1, i_2, \ldots, i_k, \ldots, i_n > 0$, the \emph{rhythm ratio} $r_k$ quantifies the relationship between two adjacent intervals\footnote{In some studies \parencite[e.g.,][]{de_gregorio_categorical_2021}, intervals are denoted as $t_k$.
-To avoid potential confusion with points in time, we here stick to the $i_k$ notation.} as follows \parencite{roeske_categorical_2020}:
+The \emph{rhythm ratio} $r_k$ quantifies the relationship between two adjacent intervals considering the ratio of one interval to their joint duration \parencite{roeske_categorical_2020}.
+More precisely, given a sequence of temporal intervals\footnote{In some studies \parencite[e.g.,][]{de_gregorio_categorical_2021}, intervals are denoted as $t_k$.
+To avoid potential confusion with points in time, we here stick to the $i_k$ notation.} $i_1, i_2, \ldots, i_k, \ldots, i_n > 0$, $r_k$ is calculated as follows: